r1tv1kx/portswigger_labs/Vulnerabilities in password-based login.md

-# Vulnerabilities in password-based login
+# Lab 1: Vulnerabilities in password-based login

 In this lab we are initially given with this much information.
 - A website which is vulnerable to username enumeration and password brute-force attacks.